raoumairwaheed/yolov8-Object-detection-web-application-flask/readme.md

 # Live Object Detection Flask Web Application using YOLOv8

-The Live Object Detection web application is a Flask-based application that allows users to perform real-time object detection on a live video stream or a video URL.
-It utilizes the YOLOv8 (You Only Look Once) model for object detection and provides an interactive interface to control various settings for the video stream and detection.
+The Object Detection Live Stream Application is a Flask-based web application that allows users to process live video streams or videos from URLs and perform real-time object detection using YOLO (You Only Look Once) model.
+The application uses Streamlink to fetch video streams from URLs and Ultralytics YOLO for object detection.
+It provides a user-friendly interface to control various settings, such as flipping the video horizontally, showing the live stream, and running object detection on the video.

+## Features

+- Fetch live video streams or videos from URLs using Streamlink
+- Perform real-time object detection using Ultralytics YOLO model
+- Allow users to toggle preview, flip the video horizontally, and run object detection
+- Adjust object detection confidence threshold using a slider
+- Display real-time object detection results on the live stream

 ## Screenshots